opensearch-project/documentation-website/_search-plugins/neural-search.md

 ## Using an ML model for neural search

-Once you set up an ML model, choose one of the following search methods to learn how to use your model for neural search.
+Once you set up an ML model, choose one of the following search methods to use your model for neural search.

 ### Semantic search